- September 24, 2014

 Why is Your Insurance So Much?

 You work hard for your money, right?
-Therefore, to make the money you are paying to the insurance company really pay off – when you need it – it is very important that you be upfront and honest at all times with the insurance company – otherwise if you have a claim and they find out you have been not honest about aspects of your policy – they will view it as auto insurance fraud and can then deny your claim and all your money you paid for insurance will have been wasted.
+Therefore, to make the money you are paying to the insurance company really pay off – when you need it – it is very important that you be upfront and honest at all times with the insurance company – otherwise if you have a claim and they find out you have been not honest about aspects of your policy – they will view it as auto insurance fraud and can then deny your claim and all the money you paid for insurance will have been wasted.

 To protect yourself go with the biggest company in the state and call us to get your Commerce Auto Insurance Quote.

 Insurance fraud is a big problem.
 It makes the rates for us all much higher than they should be.
-And it unnecessarily causes people to be denied for claims solely because they misrepresented information to the insurance company.
+And it unnecessarily causes people to be denied claims solely because they misrepresented information to the insurance company.

 Unfortunately, about a third of Massachusetts drivers have omitted information or supplied false information to their car insurance providers.
 Drivers under age 30, who pay the most for car insurance, were three times more likely to submit incorrect information than drivers over 50.